-RECOMMENDATION 14: FUND COMMUNITY LEGAL CENTRES TO PROVIDE FACE-TO-FACE LEGAL ASSISTANCE
+RECOMMENDATION 22: FUND COMMUNITY LEGAL CENTRES TO PROVIDE FACE-TO-FACE LEGAL ASSISTANCE

-Without assistance, vulnerable workers cannot enforce their rights, and employers can exploit with impunity.
-Community legal centres are required to work alongside regulators and unions to provide additional support to vulnerable workers.
+Without assistance, vulnerable on-demand workers cannot enforce their rights, and employers can exploit with impunity.
+Community legal centres are necessary in the community to work alongside regulators and unions to provide additional support to vulnerable workers.
 However, there is no recurrent funding for generalist centres to do this work, and significant unmet need.